tarantool/doc/doc/book/replication/repl_add_instances.rst

 replica UUID and the replica set UUID.
 Therefore, when the local replica restarts on later occasions, it will be able to recover these UUIDs when it reads the .snap file.

+*If there is no snapshot .snap file and the 'replication' parameter is empty and cfg.read_only=true*: |br|
+When an instance is starting with ``box.cfg({... read_only = true})``, it cannot be the first replica of a new replica set because the first replica must be a master.
+Therefore an error message will occur: ER_BOOTSTRAP_READONLY.
+To avoid this, change the setting for this (local) instance to ``read_only = false``, or ensure that another (distant) instance starts first and has the local instance's UUID in its _cluster space.
+In the latter case, if ER_BOOTSTRAP_READONLY still occurs, set the local instance's :ref:`box.replication_connect_timeout <cfg_replication-replication_connect_timeout>` to a larger value.

 *If there is no snapshot .snap file and the 'replication' parameter is not empty and the '_cluster' space contains no other replica UUIDs*: |br|